Mercy Adu-Gyamfi

-Mercy Adu Gyamfi (born 1 May 1971) is a Ghanaian Parliamentarian, a member of the New Patriotic Party, the majority group in parliament and a member of the Seventh Parliament of the Fourth Republic of Ghana.
+Mercy Adu Gyamfi (born 1 May 1971) is a Ghanaian Parliamentarian, a member of the New Patriotic Party, the majority group in parliament, and a member of the Seventh Parliament of the Fourth Republic of Ghana.
 She is married with six kids.

 Early life

-Mercy Adu-Gyamfi comes from Akwatia, in the Eastern Region, of Ghana and was born on 1 May 1971.
+Mercy Adu-Gyamfi comes from Akwatia, in the Eastern Region, of Ghana, and was born on 1 May 1971.

 Education

-Mrs. Mercy Adu-Gyamfi attended Presby Middle School in Akwatia and in the year 1988 she obtained the Middle School Leaving Certificate.
+Mrs. Mercy Adu-Gyamfi attended Presby Middle School in Akwatia and in the year 1988, she obtained the Middle School Leaving Certificate.
 (MSLC).

 Career

-She is a business woman and a hair dresser by profession and became a member of Ghana's parliament in December 2016 when she won the seat for Akwatia constituency in the Eastern Region.
+She is a businesswoman and a hairdresser by profession.
+She became a member of Ghana's parliament in December 2016, when she won the seat of Akwatia constituency in the Eastern Region.
 She was a managing director, of Amasey Pharmacy, in Kade, in the Eastern Region.
-She is a member of some committees in Parliament, she serves on the Committee on Employment and social welfare house committee.
+She is a member of some committees in Parliament, she serves on the Committee on Employment and Social Welfare House Committee.
 She obtained 21,433 votes out of the 37,716 valid votes cast, equivalent to 57,21% over her opponents Baba Jamal Mohammed Ahmed and Joice Sakei.

 Personal life

-Mercy Adu Gyamfi is married with six children.
+Mercy Adu Gyamfi is married and has six children.
 She is a Christian and a member of the Church Of Pentecost.